Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 Is a Shopify agency more expensive than a freelancer?

 Per-hour, yes — agencies typically run higher effective rates due to overhead.
 Total project cost can favor either: for multi-discipline or high-stakes work, agencies are often cheaper on a true-cost basis when you factor in management overhead and risk.
 For single-specialty work, freelancers are usually cheaper end-to-end.
-See Shopify Freelancer vs Agency.
+See Shopify Freelancer vs Agency for the full structural comparison.

 Should I pay a Shopify expert upfront?

 For tiny tasks (under ~$1,500), 100% upfront is sometimes fine.
 For anything larger, never.
-Use milestone payments (50/50 for small projects, 25%×4 for mid-projects, 30% deposit + monthly progress + 10% retention for large builds).
+Use milestone payments (50/50 for small projects, 25% x 4 for mid-projects, 30% deposit + monthly progress + 10% retention for large builds).
 For retainers, monthly in advance is standard.
 Anyone insisting on 100% upfront for substantial work is a red flag.
+See Shopify Expert Contracts and Scope for full payment structure guidance.

 Why do Shopify experts charge so differently?